qwat/QWAT/doc/contributor.rst

 I found a bug in qWAT, what do I do ?
 -------------------------------------
+* If the bug you find is a QGIS issue, please search if it doesn't exist upstream at `https://issues.qgis.org/projects/qgis/issues/ <https://issues.qgis.org/projects/qgis/issues/>`_ and add one if needed

-* Create a new issue here : https://github.com/qwat/QWAT/issues
+* Create a new issue here : https://github.com/qwat/QWAT/issues.
+Reference any upstream issue there.
-* Be sure to include all relevant information to reproduce the bug : minimal steps to follow, sample data
+* Be sure to include all relevant information to reproduce the bug : minimal steps to follow, sample data, QGIS version, options used...
-* Be clear and concise
+* Be clear and concise.
+Any screencast or screenshot will help a lot.
 * Tag your issue as "Bug"
 * Keep an eye on the following discussion to give additional informations if needed